cyyyu/line/readme.md

 <img src="./imgs/line-wireframe.png" width="400" />

-- To improve 2D canvas resolution by setting its display size 4x as the size of its drawing buffer.
-The result looks really promising as it's rendered with svg.
+- To improve 2D canvas resolution by setting its display size 2x as the size of its drawing buffer.
+That removes a lots jagged edges(aka aliasing) from the result.

 ### Demo